KevinAst/feature-u/docs/article/article.md

 [`reducerHash()`] function to concisely implement the feature's reducer _(providing an alternative to the common switch statement)_.
-I have found that in using a utility like this, for most cases it is feasable to implement all the reducers of a feature in one file _(due in part to the smaller boundary of a feature)_.  [astx-redux-util] also promotes other [Higher-Order Reducers].
+I have found that in using a utility like this, for most cases it is feasible to implement all the reducers of a feature in one file _(due in part to the smaller boundary of a feature)_.  [astx-redux-util] also promotes other [Higher-Order Reducers].
 You may want to check this out.